 It’s said that 94% of first-impressions are design driven.
 Not only that, but it takes less than half a second for a visitor to form an opinion of your site.

 Another study showed that nearly half of all web visitors will decide if your site is worthy of their time based on simple design alone.

-Now, colors and graphics certainly contribute to a site’s design, but it’s layout that serves the most importance when it comes to user experience and conversions.
+Now, colors and graphics certainly contribute to a site’s design, but it’s the layout that serves the most importance when it comes to user experience and conversions.

 The Impact of the Website Layout on User Experience and Conversions

 When you focus on user experience and conversions with your layout, you’re essentially giving visitors what they came for.
 They had a problem and your site solved it, which represents the best-case scenario.

 In turn, by solving their problem, your website visitors will be more likely to reward you, essentially by becoming paying customers or otherwise converting.

 The bottom line is that the best website layouts are more engaging, visited, and successful.

 Below are a few examples of the best website layouts being used by top brands all across the web.
 As you’ll notice, these layouts tend to be:

 - Simple to Use: Visitors to your site shouldn’t have to figure out how your layout works.
 Instead, your web traffic should be able to land and get the information they need quickly and easily.